guowenbin90/AI-ComputerVision/README.md

 ### Image Representation and Analysis
 ### Convolutional NN Layers
 ### Features and Object Recognition
+A feature a measurable component of an image or object that is, ideally, unique and recognizable under varying conditions - like under varying light or camera angle.
 ### Image Segmentation
 ## Advanced Computer Vision and Deep Learning
 ### Advanced CNN Architecture